avovsya/pint/README.md

 # PINT

-Template for Node.js SPAs using Express and Yeoman(or something else with folder structure like in Yeoman)
+Template for single page applications using Express and Yeoman(or something else with folder structure like in Yeoman)

 ## Getting Started